Shrey-1606/Python_maze_solver/README.md

 Limitations:

 1. Only works with the format given
-2. Needs a unique solution, multiple solutions are not yet supported
+2. Needs a unique solution, multiple solution maze will get any single solution.
-3. Works in a single priority order of North, East, South, West
+3. Works in a single priority order of North, East, South, West.

 Bug: